allthingstalk/arduino-ltem-sdk/README.md

 This will import the new sdk and examples.

 > Note: to avoid conflicts, please remove or backup the old SDK

+The Arduino LTE-M SDK uses the ArduinoJSON library.
+Make sure you have the ArduinoJSON library installed.
+You can download it here (https://github.com/allthingstalk/arduino-ltem-sdk)

 ## How to use